pseudomuto/housekeeper/README.md

 This will:
 1. Connect to your ClickHouse instance
-2. Read the current schema (databases, dictionaries, and views)
+2. Read the current schema (databases, tables, dictionaries, and views)
-3. Parse your SQL schema files
+3. Parse your SQL schema files with the robust participle-based parser
-4. Compare them and detect differences
+4. Compare them and detect differences using intelligent algorithms
-5. Generate migration files if differences are found
+5. Generate migration files with proper operation ordering if differences are found

 ### Migration Files